+Louisville Zen Center offers Zen retreats and other extended sittings conducted in silence with eyes lowered as aids to concentration.
 Those who have completed the Introduction to Zen Meditation or equivalent may attend.
-Participants are simply asked to follow our forms and customs, as well as Heart of Perfect Wisdom Zendo (HPWZ) guidelines if the retreat is located there.
-If attending virtually, click here for how to prepare for a virtual sit.
+Participants are asked to follow our forms and customs as well as Heart of Perfect Wisdom Zendo (HPWZ) guidelines and COVID protocols if that is the retreat venue.
+If attending virtually, click here for how to join us online.

 Sesshins (Zen meditation retreats held in silence and seclusion) are offered about once a month at Louisville Zen Center's mother temple, Rochester Zen Center.
 They vary in length from two to seven days.
 About ten hours of formal zazen is done each day, and more hours of informal zazen are encouraged.
 One-to-one instruction is offered three times daily.
 As sesshins are rigorous, demanding a great deal of the sitter, it is advisable to be sitting regularly at home and with a group (in-person or virtually) before applying.

 Louisville Zen Center operates as much as possible on dana (or giving).
 Your generosity makes events like these possible.
-We suggest non-members give $10-$20 per day via the Paypal button when attending a retreat led by Louisville Zen Center, but any contribution, large or small, is much appreciated.
+We suggest non-members give $15-$20 per day via the Paypal button when attending a retreat led by Louisville Zen Center, but any contribution, large or small, is much appreciated.
 Limited scholarships are available for fee-based retreats.
 Still no one is EVER turned away for lack of payment.
 To make an ongoing commitment while supporting the mission of the Center, please consider membership.
-Giving guidelines may be different for Rochester Zen Center retreats.
+Cost guidelines may be different for Rochester Zen Center retreats.